-What do you contribute your continued success as a media professional to?
-Are there certain qualities you attribute to helping you stand out on your career journey?
+What do you attribute your continued success as a media professional to?

 I’ve mostly focused on doing a great job wherever I am rather than thinking about my next move.
 I deliver results and always do what I say I will do, which might sound boring but is important.
 I also approach new jobs and challenges with a growth mindset—meaning it’s not my job to have all the answers, it’s my job to find them.
 I’m constantly learning and iterating on success, and teaching my teams to do the same.